primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ### Cases Dashboard

 The first example below is the basic Cases Dashboard.
 If you have any access to cases, but you are not a manager or an administrator, you will see this dashboard.
-The dashboard is divided into two main sections: one for cases, one for responses.
-The first section (first picture below) begins with a few key metrics: total cases, total new cases, transfers awaiting acceptance, new incidents, services implemented, total referrals, new referrals, pending transfers, and rejected transfers. \(In these metrics, “new” means anything which has not been edited since its creation, or since it was assigned to the current user, while "updated" means anything that has been changed since the user last saved the case.
-This latter situation may arise, for instance, if another user adds an incident to the case.\) Below these key metrics lie two columns.
+The dashboard is divided into two main sections: one for cases, one for services.
+The first section (first picture below) begins with a few key metrics: total cases, total new cases, transfers awaiting acceptance, new incidents, services implemented, total referrals, new referrals, pending transfers, and rejected transfers. \(In these metrics, “new” means anything which has not been edited since its creation.\) Below these key metrics lie two columns.
 The first shows the number of total and new cases, subdivided by assessment level.
 The second column shows all the number of pending, rejected, and new approvals, subdivided by the type of approval.

 ![](/img/image90.png)

-For any of the numbers shown in this dashboard, clicking on the number will take you to a list of cases which meet the criteria represented by that number.
-So, for instance, if you click on the number "6" shown for "New & Updated" cases, you will be redirected to a list of all six cases which count as new and/or updated.

-The second portion of the cases dashboard outlines all responses for the user's cases, with a column for each response type.
-Within each column, responses are broken down by priority level, at which point numbers are given for total responses as well as those nearing or past their deadlines \(as determined by the timeframe specified for a given response\).
+The second portion of the cases dashboard outlines all services for the user's cases, with a column for each response type.
+Within each column, services are broken down by priority level, at which point numbers are given for total services as well as those nearing or past their deadlines \(as determined by the timeframe specified for a given service\).
 Clicking any of these numbers will take the user to a list of the cases in question.
 This allows users to easily manage the most urgent tasks for their cases, in order of priority.

 ![](/img/image91.png)